 Believe it or not, menstrual care products were not an FSA eligible expense until the passage of the CARES Act.
 You can use your Flexible Spending Account to buy tampons, pads, panty liners, and other over-the-counter products designed for menstrual care.

-The holidays can be especially stressful, even when we are not dealing with a pandemic.
 If you or someone in your immediate family is having trouble sleeping through the night, you can buy sleeping aids with your FSA.
 These can include OTC medications, eye masks, and adult nighttime diapers.

 Where to Shop

 Thankfully, healthcare consumers have a number of places they can shop in-store or online.
 FSAStore.com is an online retailers dedicated to selling only FSA-eligible products, helping consumers feel confident that their purchases are reimbursable.

 You can use your FSA debit card in-store or online, and cut down on filing claims for reimbursement.
 You can also buy with cash or other payment methods and submit a claim for reimbursement.

 Check Your FSA Balance

 Before you shop, check your FSA balance.
 You can log in through your mobile app or through our online portal.